Skip to main content

 • Lethargy

-Waterfowl, such as ducks and geese, won’t always show signs of bird flu, so you should try to keep them separate from your other birds.
+Bear in mind that waterfowl such as ducks and geese don’t always show visible signs of infection.
+This is why it’s so important to keep them separate from your other birds.

 Bird flu - Defra